arxis-io/eCatalog/eCat/2.0/README.md

 # ECAT 2.0

-Download the document for the full documentation.
+Download the document for the full documentation: [eCat XML 2.0.docx](https://github.com/Arxis-io/eCatalog/files/8812514/eCat.XML.2.0.docx)

 ECAT 2.0 forms the base version, as defined by Dries Vermont from IniTeam.